It’s happened to many of us. Our golf club breaks during the swing and our driver head goes flying.

 This will cause the shafts to rust and make it easier for the clubhead to snap off during play.

-A tip to prevent rust is for golfers to dry off clubs with a towel after each use and keep them indoors.
+💡 Golfible Tip: To prevent rust, golfers can dry off clubs with a towel after each use and keep them indoors.

 It might seem like a hassle to take up space with a set of clubs but it will preserve the clubs and save the owner money in the long run.